agwenchez/BB-workshop/Steps_Followed_README.md

 ### #3.
 Add a unique font family
 1. Downloaded the `Mukta` font from Google Web Fonts and added it to the peachtree-bank/src/app/themes/peachtree-bank/assets/fonts directory:
+2. Updated path for assets and fonts within the peachtree-bank/src/app/themes/peachtree-bank/scss/1-variables/_path.scss
-2. Created the font's font-faces within the peachtree-bank/src/app/themes/peachtree-bank/scss/3-generic folder and imported them as required.
+3. Created the font's font-faces within the peachtree-bank/src/app/themes/peachtree-bank/scss/3-generic folder and imported them as required.

 ### #4.
 Navigation & Layout
-1. Created a bundle file for the Accounts Transactions journey
+1. Created a bundle file for the Accounts Transactions journey.
-2. Added the bundle file to the app-routing.module with its path attributes
+2. Added the bundle file to the app-routing.module along with its path attributes
-3. Using the Backbase Design System, I added a navigational menu and the page layout
+3. Using the Backbase Design System, I added a navigational menu and the page layout.
 4. Modified the code accordingly by cleaning up unrequired code blocks

 ### #5.
 Navigation Submenu
-1. Inside the app.component.html file I added a Pockets <li> element within the “Transfers” dropdown menu
+1. I added a navigational link inside the app.component.html file within the “Transfers” dropdown menu

 ### #6.
 Accounts Summary (Adopt)
 1. I added mockProviders for the journey in the environment.ts file